Surendar-M-2214/Sahajspirit/content/_index.md

 # call_to_action
 call_to_action:
   title: Are You Ready?
+Then 👇
   content: At Sahaj Spirit Trust, we believe in the transformative power of youth-driven initiatives.
 Our mission is to provide a platform for young minds to organize and lead events that foster creativity, collaboration, and community well-being..
-  image: '/images/cta.svg'
+  image: '/images/img3.JPG'
   button:
     enable: true
     label: "Buy Tickets Now"